-In other words, if you want to understand your candidates, consider what they go through when applying to jobs with your company.
-Is the application process lengthy and complex?
+To understand your candidates better, go through your company's the application process yourself.
+Is it lengthy and complex?
 Is your career site easy to navigate?
 Do candidates hear back when they put in an application – or does it go into that infamous “black hole”?